-I think it’s important not only to spot a potential scammer but also to assess how efficient the agency will be in future.
+I think it’s important not only to spot a potential scammer but also to assess how efficient the agency will be in the future.
 Remember that if you decide to buy their service, they’ll handle a key part of your business.
 Therefore, their communication skills are an important piece of the puzzle.

 Frequently Asked Questions

-No, in Hong Kong that isn’t necessary at all.
+No, in Hong Kong, that isn’t necessary at all.

-No, it’s absolutely not necessary.
+No, it’s not necessary at all.